Italian Spinach and Chicken Skillet Recipe

 - 1/2 cup shredded part-skim mozzarella cheese

 - 1. Cook noodles according to package directions.
 Meanwhile, in a large skillet, saute mushrooms in oil until tender.
-Add garlic; cook 1 minute longer.
+Add garlic; saute 30 seconds longer.
 Stir in the tomatoes, soup, spaghetti sauce, chicken, spinach, Parmesan cheese and Italian seasoning.
 Cook for 5-8 minutes or until heated through, stirring occasionally.

 - 2. Drain noodles; toss with chicken mixture.
 Sprinkle with mozzarella cheese.
 Yield: 4 servings.